MicrosoftDocs/windows-itpro-docs/windows/security/operating-system-security/data-protection/bitlocker/planning-guide.md

 ## TPM hardware configurations

-In the deployment plan, identify what TPM-based hardware platforms will be supported.
+In the deployment plan, identify what TPM-based hardware platforms are supported.
 Document the hardware models from an OEM(s) used by the organization so that their configurations can be tested and supported.
 TPM hardware requires special consideration during all aspects of planning and deployment.

 ### TPM 1.2 states and initialization